-Company secretary
+Company Secretary

 Emma Waldon has held the role of Company Secretary since 28 November 2016.
 Emma has diverse global corporate advisory, capital markets and corporate governance experience having held roles in accounting and debt and equity capital markets in Australia and the United Kingdom.
 Emma qualified as a Chartered Accountant with Ernst & Young in Perth, worked as an Equities Analyst with Euroz Securities and spent 9 years in London with Bank of Scotland and Lloyds Bank originating and re-structuring debt finance for private equity leveraged buy-outs of businesses across Europe.
-Emma is currently Company Secretary of Hazer Group Limited (ASX: HZR) and a number of private companies.
+Emma is currently also Company Secretary of Hazer Group Limited (ASX: HZR) and EMvision Medical Devices Limited (ASX: EMV) and a number of private companies.
 Emma has completed a Bachelor of Commerce at UWA, is a member of the Institute of Chartered Accountants of Australia and a Certificated Member of the Governance Institute of Australia.